mslhii/android-root-projects/random_patched_boot_images/README.md

-New and patched boot images are to be uploaded to this reposi
+New and patched boot images are to be uploaded to this reposit